Virtual Private Network Access

 - ITS Service Center

 How to obtain VPN access

 The prospective VPN user completes the online VPN request form.
-Once the form is completed, the user's supervisor will need to approve the VPN request through email.
-Once the request is approved, ITS will contact the user within three business days to assist in setting up VPN access.
+Once the request is received, ITS will contact the user within three business days to assist in setting up VPN access.

 VPN Software Agreement

 Please read the following agreement before installing the VPN software.

 By installing this VPN software I agree to:

 - Abide by Coastal Carolina University's Security Policy and the University Computer Usage Policy.